tdshipley/tdshipley.github.io/_posts/2021-03-13-going-beyond-test-coverage.md

 > It is better to have a test suite that has failures in its execution than a 100% pass rate.

-Worse than an unreliable test is a test that always passes or potentially missing defects.
+Worse than an unreliable test is a test that always passes so potentially missing defects.
 Every time you raise a defect ask the question should the automated tests have caught this?
 If the answer is yes and the test exists then note it down.
 Start to track how many times a test misses a defect.